ISO 32000 is the family of ISO standards defining the core PDF specification.

 |PDF 2.0 Application Note 003: Use of object metadata streams||March 16, 2021|

 ISO 32000-1:2008 is the core specification for PDF 1.7 and remains available today.
-Adobe donated their PDF 1.7 specification in January 2007 to ISO and a "fast track" process was used to publish a refinement of this specification as ISO 32000-1:2008, with copyright jointly held between Adobe and ISO.
-Equivalent publications are available from both ISO and Adobe.
-See also the Adobe patent release regarding ISO 32000-1:2008 and the 2011 statement by Adobe's Dr Matthew Hardy.
+In January 2007 Adobe donated its PDF 1.7 specification to ISO.
+A subsequent "fast track" process was used to publish a refinement of this specification as ISO 32000-1:2008, with copyright held jointly by Adobe and ISO.
+Accordingly, equivalent publications are available from both ISO (at cost) and Adobe (at no cost).

 |PDF 1.7 Related Publication||Publication Date|